Phoenix Law is a leading legal firm specialising in media and data protection law.

 Darragh Mackin has been described as ‘a rising star on the international legal scene’ (Irish Times) and a ‘Champion of the Cause’ (The Parchment).
 In July 2016, Darragh was the first ever Ireland based Lawyer to be nominated, and in turn to win, an award at the prestigious London Legal Aid Lawyer of the Year Awards.

 He has developed a specialist practice in Human Rights, Public Law, Actions against Public Authorities and International law.
-He continues to appear in some of the most complex Inquests and Inquiries in Ireland, acting for the majority of the families in the Stardust Inquest, appearing in the Ballymurphy Inquest, the family of Morgan Barnard who was killed in the Greenville tradegy, and securing the public inquiry into the activities of Ireland’s most notorious paedophile, Bill Kenneally.
+He continues to appear in some of the most complex Inquests and Inquiries in Ireland, acting for 47 of the families in the Stardust Inquest, appearing in the Ballymurphy Inquest, the family of Morgan Barnard who was killed in the Greenville tragedy, and for the victims in the the child abuse Bill Kenneally public inquiry.

 He regularly advises individuals and companies both domestically and internationally, with a particular specialism in data protection and privacy.
-Darragh recently advises on the challenges emanating from the misuse of social media, GDPR, and an individual’s ‘right to be forgotten’ online.
+Darragh recently advises on reputation management and the challenges emanating from the misuse of social media, GDPR, and an individual’s ‘right to be forgotten’ online.

 He has acted in cases at all levels including in the Supreme Courts in London and Dublin, The European Court of Human Rights, the African Commission on Human Rights and the United Nations Special Procedures.
 He has acted for both individuals, companies and some of the most well known non-governmental organisations including Amnesty International, the Association of Personal Injury Lawyers, and Extinction Rebellion.
-He has been instructed and advised on cases all around the World, including the USA, Spain, Sri Lanka and Malawi.
-He also appears on behalf of a number of Basque Prisoners currently pending consideration by the European Court of Human Rights.
+He has been instructed and advised on cases all around the World, including the USA, Spain, France, Sri Lanka, Malawi and the Cayman Islands.
+He also appears on behalf of a number of Basque prisoners currently pending consideration by the European Court of Human Rights.

-Darragh was recently involved in advising the NI Taxi Drivers group which resulted in one of the largest payouts in Northern Ireland history of £16.7million of financial support for Taxi Drivers.
+Darragh was instructed for the NI Taxi Drivers group which resulted in the payment of £16.7million to NI Taxi Drivers, one of the largest in NI history.
 He is also currently instructed in a multi million pound claim in the Dublin Commercial Court arising out of the approach by insurance companies to indemnifying hotels during the Covid 19 pandemic.

 In addition to practice, Darragh is an associate lecturer of Public Law at the University of Ulster and has delivered a number of guest lectures at Cambridge University, Trinity University, Queens University Belfast, and DCU.